Comprehensive guide on how to clip in your hair extensions

 Start off by brushing your own hair thoroughly using a soft paddle brush to get rid of any tangles.
 Separate a straight thin section of hair with your finger or a comb at the nape of your neck and clip the rest of your hair away by using a hair clip.

-Find the centre of your head and clip in the middle clip into the roots of your hair.
+Next, find the center of your head and clip in the middle clip into the roots of your hair.
 Be sure to clip as close to the roots as possible.
 To make it easier and to prevent the clip from sliding down too far, try pulling that section slightly away from your scalp to have some leverage, or simply tease it to create a more secure base.
 Once the middle clip has been clipped in, clip the left side and then the right.

-Weft 2: Take a smaller 4 clip weft
+Weft 2: Take a smaller 4 clip-in hair extensions weft

-Weft 3: Take a larger 4 clip weft
+Weft 3: Take a larger 4 clip-in hair extensions weft

-Weft 4: Take the other 3 clip weft
+Weft 4: Take the other 3 clip-in hair extensions weft

 Smaller wefts: 2 clip and 1 clip wefts